fleekgonzalo/Quartz/content/index.md

 ---
 # About

 Hi!
 Im a 19 year old computer engineering student in first year.
-In this blogsite I will mostly write about computer related topics, such as
+In this blogsite I will mostly write about computer science related topics, such as
 - Personal projects
 - Blockchain and smart contracts
 - Languages and concepts im learning